Skip to content

 Customer pain points are specific problems that your target customers experience in their daily work or life.
 They represent obstacles, frustrations, or inefficiencies that create a desire for a solution.

-Three types of pain points:
+The 3 types of customer pain points:

-1. Process pain - Tasks are too time-consuming, complex, or inefficient
+1. Process pain — Tasks are too time-consuming, complex, or inefficient (e.g., “Building monthly reports takes 6 hours”)

-2. Financial pain - Current solutions cost too much or waste resources
+2. Financial pain — Current solutions cost too much or waste resources (e.g., “We pay $800/month for a tool we use 10% of”)

 The most valuable pain points are frequent, intense, and urgent enough that customers will pay to solve them.